 How to make hair smell good naturally:

-- Honey: This can be used on its own or combined with other products such as banana in a mask to leave your hair moisturised and smelling beautiful
+- Honey: This can be used on its own or combined with other products such as banana in a mask to leave your hair moisturized and smelling beautiful.

-- Cinnamon: Smells great and has been noted as being helpful in reducing hair loss and removing dandruff (source 1).
+- Cinnamon: Smells great and has been noted as being helpful in reducing hair loss and removing dandruff.

 - Rosewater: Use as a spray when needed (source 1).